 My primary gripe re: The Wolfman concerns a missed opportunity for a Hugo Weaving in-joke.
 It is pretty awesome when Agent Smith (Weaving's character in The Matrix) intones, "Humans are a disease."
 I kept waiting for someone involved with The Wolfman to capitalize on the fact that, HEY, Hugo Weaving's on the set!
 It would be so fantastic if at some point his detective character casually mentions that "Werewolves are a disease!"
 You know, casually but with an exclamation point.

-collectively stay huddled up indoors during the safe times, and then head out en masse once they hear some howling on the moors.
+It is also curious that every character saves up all of their nighttime errands and pub-goings for the full moon.
+They collectively stay huddled up indoors during the safe times, and then head out en masse once they hear some howling on the moors.
 Oh, those moors again!
 And I'm not even going to get into Emily Blunt's character except to say: How did "Lawrence Talbot" (come on, I know it's you, Benicio!) know where your antiques store was located?
 Hmmm?